-Black-backed gulls are occasionally present throughout the study area, although particularly large numbers of birds were recorded at the Ohau Channel delta in some surveys.
+Black-backed gull are occasionally present, occurring throughout the study area, although particularly large numbers of birds have been recorded at the Ohau Channel delta.
 Highest tallies were recorded at the delta in April 2006 (51), August 2006 (16), and December 2006 (15).
-Means of 5.8, 4.4, 3.2, 1.8, 2.5, and 4.1 black-backed gulls were recorded from the pre-treatment and treatment survey area in 2005-2006, 2006-2007, 2007-2008, 2008-2009, 2009-2010, and 2010-2011 respectively.
-Numbers of this species are too low to assess whether changes are significant.